Jevišovice

 Jevišovice (Jaispitz) is a town in Znojmo District in the South Moravian Region of the Czech Republic.
-It has about 1,100 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+It has about 1,200 inhabitants.
+The historic town centre is well preserved and is protected as an urban monument zone.

 Geography

 Jevišovice is located about 14 km north of Znojmo and 48 km southwest of Brno.
 It lies in the Jevišovice Uplands.
-It is situated on the right bank of the Jevišovka River.
-The Jevišovice Reservoir is built on the river.
+The highest point is at 403 m above sea level.
+The town is situated on the right bank of the Jevišovka River.
+The Jevišovice Reservoir is built here on the river.

 History

 The first written mention of Jevišovice is from 1289.
 Until 1945, it was a town.
 In 2007, Jevišovice was restored the title of a town.

+Demographics

+Transport

+There are no railways or major roads running through the municipal territory.

+Culture

+Every year in August, the Jevišovice Historical Festival takes place in Jevišovice.
+The festival includes historical pageant, historical theatre performance, and other activities.
+The festival is dedicated to the Moravian nobleman Hynek I Suchý Čert of Kunštát and Jevišovice.

 Sights

 The most significant monument is the Old Castle.
-The original Gothic castle was baroque rebuilt by Jean-Louis Raduit de Souches in the first half of the 17th century.
-Today it is owned and administered by Moravské zemské muzeum in Brno and containts several expositions.
+The original Gothic castle was rebuilt in the Baroque style by Jean-Louis Raduit de Souches in the first half of the 17th century.
+Today it is owned and administered by Moravské zemské muzeum in Brno and contains several expositions.

 The New Castle was built by Jean-Louis Raduit de Souches in the early 1680s as a wooden Baroque hunting castle, and replaced in 1879 by the current structure.
 Today it houses a retirement house.
-It has a large castle park with 22 Baroque sculptures which is open to the public.
+It includes a large park with 22 Baroque sculptures which is open to the public.